mattileh/MMM-SensorGateway/README.md

 * Run gateway manually go to gateway folder and `sudo python bleAdvWebSocket.py`
 * Check that MAC ADDRESSES are in UPPERCASE in configuration
 * RuuviTags are broadcasting with Data Format 3 Protocol Specification (RAWv1)

+# Special thanks

+* Gateway is reusing https://bitbucket.org/suunto/movesense-raspi-gateway/src/master/src/ which is based on examples took from beacontools by Citruz. https://github.com/citruz/beacontools and for Ruuvi the above mentioned python library, which was super easy to take in use, is utilized.